BarisAlbayrakIEEE/StructuralAnalysis/README.md

 1. ancestor_DCG_node_indices: Stores the indices of the ancestor for all DCG nodes.
 2. descendant_DCG_node_indices: Stores the indices of the descendant for all DCG nodes.
 3. DCG_node_states: Stores the states for all DCG nodes.
-4. DCG_node_data: Stores the data for all DCG nodes.
+4. DCG_node_data_vals: Stores the data for all DCG nodes.
 5. FE_link: A descriptor for the linked FEM.

 The DCG would need auxilary data in order to perform some actions more efficiently.